stackblogger/link-exists/README.md

 # link-exists

-A simple JavaScript / TypeScript library to detect bad words.
-Use it with your custom list of bad words.
+A simple JavaScript / TypeScript library to check whether a given url is valid and exists or not.

 ## Installation